coffee-fueled-dev/very-coffee/packages/app/src/blog/as2/post.md

-## Overview
+# Overview

 Agentic System 2 (AS2) is an architecture for building agents that can reason about cause and effect.
-Most agent systems today treat actions as isolated events—they execute commands, observe results, and learn patterns, but they don't maintain a coherent model of how their actions causally relate to the world around them.
+Most agent systems today treat actions as isolated events.
+They execute commands, observe results, and learn patterns, but don't maintain a coherent model of how their actions causally relate to the world around them.

 The belief I aim to embody in AS2 is that internally consistent agents need three things working together: